saulomlcosta/be-The-Hero-Omnistack11/README.md

 ## 🔖 Layout

-To acess the layout, use this.
-[Figma](https://www.figma.com/file/2C2yvw7jsCOGmaNUDftX9n/Be-The-Hero---OmniStack-11?node-id=0%3A1).
+To acess the layout, use [Figma](https://www.figma.com/file/2C2yvw7jsCOGmaNUDftX9n/Be-The-Hero---OmniStack-11?node-id=0%3A1).

 ## :information_source: How To Use